 Know Before You Go

-Check out these FAQs in order to get the most out of your BBQ Weekend!
+Check out the answers to these frequently asked Colorado BBQ Challenge questions in order to make the most out of your BBQ weekend!

 How much does it cost to attend the Colorado BBQ Challenge?